 Pull vs. push-pull blade:

-Pruning saws that cut on both the push and pull stroke, just like the Fiskars 93516935 on Amazon, cut fast and aggressively.
+Pruning saws that cut on both the push and pull stroke cut fast and aggressively.
 They remove lots of material with each stroke.
 You can recognize a pull-push blade by its teeth that point straight down.

-If you want to create cleaner and more precise cuts, opt for a saw that cuts only on the pull stroke.
-Most pole saws, like the Fiskars 393951-1001 that you can find on Amazon, work via this method because it is more practical to cut a high branch with downstrokes.
+If you want to create cleaner and more precise cuts, I suggest opting for a saw that cuts only on the pull stroke.
+Most pole saws work via this method because it is more practical to cut a high branch with downstrokes.

-To recognize this type of blade, look for teeth that point slightly back towards the handle.
+To recognize this type of blade, look for teeth that point slightly back toward the handle.

 Comfort is often an overlooked feature of a hand saw.
 All it takes for a person is one time to work with a rough saw to understand how it affects your performance.